 Additionally, Baltimore has reliable public transportation, including to the airport via light rail.
 The Charm City Circulator, which runs through many areas of the city, is free.
 Students may also qualify for discounted mass transit fare.

 Student parking will be available for incoming students and more information about different parking options can be found on the UMB Parking and Transportation Services page.
-Registration for parking and additional information for incoming students will be available in late July once students are registered for courses.

 If you plan to seek educational accommodations under the ADA, read the instructions on the UMB Educational Support and Disability Services page, click on "Disability Disclosure and Reasonable Accommodations Application," and log in to complete the accommodations application form.
 This form will request a list of your classes so aim to complete it in late July or early August when you have received your fall class schedule.